Pleiades in folklore and literature: Celtic mythology

 To the Bronze Age people of Europe, such as the Celts (and probably considerably earlier), the Pleiades were associated with mourning and with funerals, since at that time in history, on the cross-quarter day between the autumn equinox and the winter solstice (see Samhain, also Halloween or All Souls Day), which was a festival devoted to the remembrance of the dead, the cluster rose in the eastern sky as the Sun's light faded in the evening.
 It was from this acronychal rising that the Pleiades became associated with tears and mourning.
 As a result of precession over the centuries, the Pleiades no longer marked the festival, but the association has nevertheless persisted, and may account for the significance of the Pleiades astrologically.

+In later Welsh mythology, the Pleiades are known as Tŵr Tewdws (English: "Theodosius' Tower", but may also mean "Tower of Blessing" or "Tower of Light") Tŵr Tewdws is used as a metaphor by the fifteenth century bard Dafydd ab Edmwnd in his poem I Wallt Merch ("A lady’s hair").

 Baltic mythology

 In Baltic languages, the name for this constellation is Sietynas in Lithuanian and Sietiņš in Latvian, which is derived from sietas meaning "a sieve".
 In Lithuanian folk songs this constellation is often personified as a benevolent brother who helps orphan girls to marry or walks soldiers along the fields.
 But in Lithuanian folk tales as well as Latvian folk songs this constellation is usually depicted as an inanimate object, a sieve which gets stolen by the devil from the thunder god or is used to conjure light rain by thunder's wife and children.